jsilvam/HITL-LLM-assisted-DM/README.md

-# Human-in-the-lopp LLM-assisted Domain Modeling
+# Human-in-the-loop LLM-assisted Domain Modeling

 In this session we will use the BESSER Web Modeling Editor (WME) and an AI assistant that helps you create UML class diagrams through a conversational interface.
 [Click on this link to access the tool](https://streamlit-rule-agent.azurewebsites.net/).